heyjianjing/eliu_summer_2024/README.md

 * Package algorithm using Python Class
 * Vectorize (`notes_07`) kernel function and Monte Carlo integration in NumPy
 * Avoid computation of full kernel matrix for testing data points
-* Evaluate Bayesian kernel regression over 250,000 1D testing data points under 30 seconds
+* Evaluate over 250,000 1D testing data points using Bayesian kernel regression in 30 seconds

+`14`
+* Use Bayesian kernel regression from `13` to optimize underlying function
+* Lower confidence bound and balance between exploitation and exploreation in optimization
+* Implement Bayesian optimization to minimize a 1D function